GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ### Jordy Palafox

 <img src="images/jordy.png" align="center" width="220"/>
 Jordy defended his Phd Thesis in 2018 at [UPPA](https://www.univ-pau.fr/fr/index.html) [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html).
-After a post-doc in 2018-2019 at La Rochelle in the lab [LASIE](https://lasie.univ-larochelle.fr/), he taught at CY Tech two years and followed training in Data Science.
-He joined GreenAI UPPA group in Septembre 2021.
+After a post-doc in 2018-2019 at La Rochelle in the lab [LASIE](https://lasie.univ-larochelle.fr/), he is now an assitant professor at Cy Tech Pau, and leader on the Verdinum Project on education for responsible ICT.

 For contact, send an email at jordy[dot]palafox[at]univ-pau.fr \
 [Web page](https://www.linkedin.com/in/jpalafox1242/)